Inside this buyer’s guide:

 Spending thousands of dollars on new commercial kitchen equipment can put a strain your budget and cash flow.

-If you’d prefer not to invest a lot of money in new commercial mixer, a cheaper, pre-owned appliance might be the solution you’re looking for.
+If you’d prefer not to invest a lot of money in new waffle maker, a cheaper, pre-owned appliance might be the solution you’re looking for.

 SilverChef's range of 'Certified Used' equipment is mostly ex-rental equipment sourced from businesses we know and trust.